The Tarragona-born pianist Xavi Torres is one of the most promising and outstanding musicians on the European jazz scene.

 He has spent time living in Amsterdam, where he has collaborated with great musicians from all over the world.
 He studied for a Master of Jazz and the Bachelor of Classical at the Conservatorium van Amsterdam, after graduating in Piano Jazz from the ESMUC in Barcelona.

-With the Xavi Torres Trio he has received several awards and recognitions, such as Best Group of the Year 2015 from the AMJM, first prize at the Keep an Eye International Jazz Award, and first place at the Dutch Jazz Competition 2016.
+With the Xavi Torres Trio he has received several awards and recognitions, such as Best Group of the Year 2015 by the AMJM, the first prize at the Keep an Eye International Jazz Award, and first place at the Dutch Jazz Competition 2016.

-He has recorded 4 albums as a leader and more than 30 CD’s with different projects.
-He has played with several musicians, such as Alex Sipiagin, Dick Oatts, Terell Stafford, Nir Felder, Rosanne Philippens, Joris Roelofs, Reinier Baas, Ben van Gelder, Tineke Postma or Perico Sambeat, among others.
-He has also performed at festivals and clubs on four continents, such as the North Sea Jazz Festival, Cape Town Jazz Festival, Yaroslavl Jazz Festival, Siena Jazz, Umbria Jazz Festival, PortaJazz and Bimhuis.
+He has recorded 4 albums as a leader and more than 30 CDs with different projects.
+He has played with numerous musicians, such as Alex Sipiagin, Dick Oatts, Terell Stafford, Nir Felder, Rosanne Philippens, Joris Roelofs, Reinier Baas, Ben van Gelder, Tineke Postma and Perico Sambeat, among others.
+He has also performed at festivals and clubs on four continents, including the North Sea Jazz Festival, Cape Town Jazz Festival, Yaroslavl Jazz Festival, Siena Jazz, Umbria Jazz Festival, PortaJazz and Bimhuis.

 Want to know more?
 Subscribe to our newsletter!Contact